 The left and right atria form the upper chambers of the heart, and the left and right ventricles form the two lower chambers.
 Together, all four chambers pump blood to and from the body.

-When the atria, the two upper chambers, contract at an excessively high rate, and in an irregular way, the patient has atrial fibrillation, or AFib.
-When the two lower chambers beat irregularly and flutter, the patient has ventricular fibrillation, or VFib.
-Both phenomena produce an irregular heart rhythm.
+When the atria, the two upper chambers, contract at an excessively high rate, and in an irregular way, the patient has atrial fibrillation (AFib).
+When the two lower chambers beat irregularly and flutter, the patient has ventricular fibrillation (VFib).
+Both produce an irregular heart rhythm.

 Ventricular fibrillation is due to defective electrical impulses.
 It causes the ventricles to quiver uselessly, pumping virtually no blood into the body.
 The heart ends up without an effective heartbeat.
 Blood stops flowing around the body, and vital organs, including the brain, lose their blood supply.